 Having a strong and secure password is a must for everyone.
 The best password manager should have some basic criteria like it must be cross-platform supported, can generate a random secure password, offer master password or key file, store all information into an encrypted database, and last but not least, it must be synced over the cloud for using across the devices.

 Did you find your favorite one listed here?
 Or did I miss something important?
-Let me know in the comment section and I will be including that one in the next article revision.
-Moreover, Please share this tutorial of Linux Password Manager on your social media which let us live.
+Let me know in the comment section, and I will include that one in the next article revision.
+Moreover, Please share this tutorial of Linux Password Manager on your social media, which lets us live.
 Leave your suggestion and experience in the comment section.

 Note: The features mentioned here are not all-inclusive.
 The features mentioned are compiled either from their respective official websites or from my personal experience using them.